MateuszWalewski/fun-and-practice/address-book/README.md

 It comprises:
 - The ''Record'' class to store a contact data type
 - The ''Database'' class to manage contacts
+- "...Exceptions" files defining apropriate exceptions which derives from std:exception() and MyExcept classes
 - the main file with the user interface.